NagiosEnterprises/nsti/_sources/visualizer.txt

 SNMP Trap Data Visualizer
 =========================

 This is the newest feature of NSTI 3.0 and it will be getting updated more in the future.
-For now it is a simple way to visualize the over trap data you have in your table to get a better overall view of what your traps are doing.
+For now it is a simple way to visualize the overall trap data you have in your table to get a better overall view of what your traps are doing.
 This combined with filters and the search function will make reading and troubleshooting trap data much easier.

 Here is an example of the visualizer showing Severity: